GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 with others.
 I love seeing the glint of clarity and understanding in someone's eyes just as much as experiencing it myself.

 Beyond academic learning, I value self-knowledge.
-We harken back to the words of Socrates:
+We hearken back to the words of Socrates:

 > The unexamined life is not worth living